 Medicare is a federal program that provides health coverage for people age 65 and over who have paid into the Social Security system or who are disabled and receive Social Security Disability Insurance (SSDI).
 Individuals under age 65 must be collecting Social Security Disability benefits due a disability before they can qualify for Medicare.

-Medicaid is a state and federal program that provides health coverage for low-income people who are blind, have a disability, or age 65 or over.
+Medicaid is a state and federal program that provides health coverage for low-income people who are blind, have a disability, or are age 65 or over.
 Medicaid is also available to low-income families and individuals with or without children.

 As a Medicare beneficiary or Medicaid member you have the right to: